Fox-ML-infrastructure/FoxML_Core/CLA.md

 begins on the Effective Date,

-renews annually, and
+renews annually,

 remains in effect unless terminated.

 Licensor may terminate immediately if Licensee:

-violates license restrictions
+violates license restrictions,

-redistributes the Software
+redistributes the Software,

-fails to pay license fees
+fails to pay fees,

-attempts to commercialize derivative works

-uses the Software to build competing infrastructure

-Upon termination, Licensee must immediately:
+commercializes derivative works,

+builds competing infrastructure.

+Upon termination:

+Licensee must:

-stop all use of the Software
+cease all use of the Software,

-delete all copies and derivatives
+delete all copies and derivatives,

-certify deletion in writing
+certify deletion in writing within 7 days.

 No refunds are provided for terminated licenses.